 Besides the products we have mentioned as complex and mistaken – potatoes, peanuts, peas and corn – you are allowed to add many more in your menu for the starch day.
 Here’s the full list with the things you can cook and consume on this day:

-The starch day from the 90-day diet can be actually quite tasty!
+The starch day can be actually quite tasty – recipes!

 Moreover – we are here to prove you this fact.
 Due to this we would like to offer you our list of the top recipes to prepare at home with no hesitations or remorse you are doing something not allowed by the rules of the 90-day diet.

 Cleanse the lentils and put it on the pot to boil.
 Once it boils, add peppers, virgin soil, onion and garlic you should slice in advance.
 Before the stew is ready, sprinkle with black pepper.
 Serve with green onions and parsley.